Canisius Golden Griffins: Ice hockey

-The Canisius men's ice hockey team has made one appearance in the NCAA Division I Men's Ice Hockey Tournament, in 2013.
+The Canisius men's ice hockey team has made two appearance in the NCAA Division I Men's Ice Hockey Tournament, in 2013 and 2023.

 Men's lacrosse

 In 2008, Canisius men's lacrosse won the MAAC tournament and earned its first ever bid to the NCAA Men's Lacrosse Championship tournament.

 Canisius again won the MAAC championship in 2012.
 Sitting at 2–7, The Griffs would win their final 2 regular season games to advance to the MAAC championship as the 3 seed.
 From there Canisius would avenge regular season losses to Detroit 12–10 and Siena 10–9 en route to their 2nd MAAC Championship and automatic qualifier.
 The Griffs would eventually fall to 2012 NCAA champion Loyola.
 In 2018 the Griffins would win the MAAC tournament after entering as a number 4 seed and get an autobid to the NCAA Tournament.
 The Griffins would fall to Robert Morris in the NCAA Tournament Play-in game by a score of 12–6.